Diego de Salinas

-Don Diego Esteban Gómez de Salinas y Rodríguez de Villarroel (Madrid, 3 August 1649 – 27 November 1720) was the last Spanish Governor of Gibraltar.
-He held the post when The Rock was captured by an Anglo-Dutch fleet in August 1704.
+Don Diego Esteban Gómez de Salinas y Rodríguez de Villarroel (3 August 1649 – 27 November 1720) was the last Spanish Governor of Gibraltar.
+He held the post when the Rock was captured by an Anglo-Dutch fleet in August 1704.

 Biography

-Salinas y Rodríguez was the son of Pedro Gómez Salinas and Agustina Rodríguez de Villarroel, aristocrats of the small nobility (from Burgos, by his father's side and Valladolid, by his mother's side).
+Salinas y Rodríguez was born in Madrid.
+He was the son of Pedro Gómez Salinas and Agustina Rodríguez de Villarroel, aristocrats of the small nobility (from Burgos, by his father's side and Valladolid, by his mother's side).
 He began in the army as a page of the Constable of Castile, Iñigo Fernández de Velasco.
 He made a quick career, being promoted to ensign of cavalry and rising to the rank of captain of infantry before the age of 20.
 He took part in battles in the Netherlands, and was promoted to the rank of captain of cavalry in 1670.
 Salinas fought in the Franco-Dutch War, and remained in the Netherlands until 1673, when he returned to Spain and was directed to the army of Catalonia.
 In 1675, he was wounded in combat in the defense of Puigcerdà which was being attacked by the French.
 In December 1677, he returned to Murcia.

 In 1685, Salinas y Rodríguez served as the field marshal of the Spanish infantry in Pamplona, and he requested admission into the Order of Santiago.
 This request was accepted after a thorough investigation of his ancestry.
 In Pamplona, he participated in battles of the Nine Years' War against the French in the hills of Alduide, where he managed to expel the invaders.

 In June 1697, now with the rank of general of battle, he moved to Barcelona in an attempt to stop the advance of the French troops of the Duke of Vendôme.
 However, on 7 July, the city surrendered, and on 15 August Salinas's troops left the site.
 With the end of hostilities, Salinas was appointed “Sergeant Battle General” and given command of Girona, where he entered as acting governor in 1698, after the departure of the French.
 There he would remain at least until 1700, when he was appointed military governor (alcaide) of Gibraltar.